 Sycamore Shoals became a state park in 1976.
-The park’s visitor center features a new museum/exhibits area highlighting the nationally significant history of this site in the late 18th century.
-In addition, the Visitor's Center houses an excellent gift shop and bookstore, along with park information.
-Behind the visitor center is a reconstruction of the 18th century Fort Watauga, now the site of educational programs and musters presented by the Washington County Regiment of North Carolina Militia.
-The Carter Mansion and Sabine Hill are late 18th century and early 19th century historic house museums managed by Sycamore Shoals located nearby in Elizabethton.
+The park's visitor center houses interpretive exhibits highlighting the history of this time, a bookstore and gift shop, and park information.
+Located behind the visitor center is a reconstruction of the 18th century Fort Watauga, now the site of educational programs and musters presented by the Washington County Regiment of North Carolina Militia.

 Visitors Center open